It’s no secret that Texas is home to a wide variety of animals, including many different types of Geckos in Texas.

 It has a long tail that aids its climbing ability, which is restricted to vertical surfaces.
 The toes are covered with small hairs called setae that adhere tenaciously to any surface, including glass and metal.

 The toes also have adhesive pads on the undersides that can adhere tightly enough for a banded gecko to run across ceilings or even upside down along the undersides of horizontal surfaces such as tree branches.
-They are native to Texas as well as New Mexico and Northeastern Mexico.
+They are native to Texas, New Mexico, and Northeastern Mexico.

 These types of Geckos in Texas will eat crickets, mealworms, wax worms, roaches, and silkworms.
-Banded Geckos can be found under rocks near creeks or rivers as well as near waterfalls.
+Banded Geckos can be found under rocks near creeks or rivers and near waterfalls.

 5. Reticulated Gecko